Francisco Lomuto

 Francisco Lomuto on CD

-There have been very few reissues of Francisco Lomuto and the tale is mostly - but, happily, not exclusively - one of deleted CDs.
+There have been very few reissues of Francisco Lomuto and the tale is mostly one of deleted CDs.

 The first Lomuto release on CD was way back in 1995 on the Argentine label Tango Maestro.
 You won't be surprised to hear that this excellent CD is deleted.
 It was actually remastered in Japan by JVC (the Japanese Victor Company).
 The highlights were the milongas Parque Patricios and No Hay Tierra Como La Mía, which have much more bite than Canaro's versions, and the tango Zorro Gris - perhaps the best interpretation on record.